ncdcommunity/Esp32-And-SHT30-temperature-and-humidity-sensor-/README.md

 - ESP8266
 - ESP32
 The library cannot currently be used with hardware based on the ENC28J60 chip – such as the Nanode or the Nuelectronics Ethernet Shield.
 For those, there is an alternative library available.

+# Wire Library
+  The Wire library allows you to communicate with I2C devices, often also called "2 wire" or "TWI" (Two Wire Interface),can download  from [Wire,h](https://github.com/PaulStoffregen/Wire)
+## Basic Usage
+- Wire.begin()
+  Begin using Wire in master mode, where you will initiate and control data transfers.
+This is the most common use when interfacing with   most I2C peripheral chips.

+- Wire.begin(address)
+  Begin using Wire in slave mode, where you will respond at "address" when other I2C masters chips initiate communication.

+ ## Transmitting
+ - Wire.beginTransmission(address)
+   Start a new transmission to a device at "address".
+Master mode is used.

+- Wire.write(data)
+  Send data.
+In master mode, beginTransmission must be called first.

+- Wire.endTransmission()
+  In master mode, this ends the transmission and causes all buffered data to be sent.

+## Receiving
+- Wire.requestFrom(address, count)
+  Read "count" bytes from a device at "address".
+Master mode is used.

+- Wire.available()
+  Retuns the number of bytes available by calling receive.

+- Wire.read()
+  Receive 1 byte.

 # Steps to send data to Ubidot using ESP-32 and SHT30-